drone-labs/about/README.md

 - The buildroot default configuration file : **`configs/bbblue_defconfig`**
 - Dedicated board settings directory       : **`board/bbblue/`**

-For now, u-boot and linux consoles are reachable on ttyS0 (115200, 8N1) and µUSB, via ssh (ssh root@192.168.7.2, default password is root).
+For now, u-boot and linux console is reachable on ttyS0 (115200, 8N1) and µUSB, via ssh (ssh root@192.168.7.2, default password is root).
 The Ethernet connection relies on Linux USB gadget feature, ssh server is Dropbear.
 The wireless connections are not active. the firmware is shipped with a complete ardupilot binaries suite.
-The filesystem size is 256MB.
+The filesystem size is 256MB (less than 100MB used).

 Main software versions